Rong Rong Yuan

-Rong Rong Yuan is a Zhejiang restaurant in the Daan Distric of Taipei, Taiwan.
+Rong Rong Yuan is a Zhejiang restaurant in the Daan District of Taipei, Taiwan.
 The business has received Bib Gourmand status in the Michelin Guide.

 Description

 The restaurant Rong Rong Yuan operates on Xinyi Road in Taipei's Daan District.
 It has been described as one of the city's most popular Zhejiang restaurants.
 The menu includes Beggar's chicken, braised pork ribs with guangbing flatbread, oxtail, and dongpo pork with red yeast rice.
 The restaurant also serves bamboo, pea shoots, and yuanxiao.
 Seafood options include crabs, eel, fish, scallops, and shrimp.

 History

 The restaurant opened in 1965.
 It has received Bib Gourmand status in the Michelin Guide.